-Nettle contains impressive amounts of vitamins and minerals.
-Some of the vitamins it contains include vitamins A, C, D, E, and K. It also contains amino acids and antioxidants, which help in fighting off free radicals.3 Aside from these, here are a few more health benefits you can get from this herb:
+Nettle contains vitamins C and K, B vitamins, as well as minerals like calcium, magnesium and iron, to name a few.3 It also has amino acids and antioxidants, which may help fight free radicals.4 Here are a few more health benefits you can get from this herb:

 • Helps detoxify the body.
-Nettle is a diuretic, which means that it helps in flushing out harmful chemicals and excess liquids from the body.4 Herbalists have prescribed the use of nettle in treating urinary tract infections as well, because of its ability to cleanse and dispel toxins.
-This herb has also been called a “spring tonic,” which is a substance intended to cleanse the body after winter.5
+Nettle is a diuretic, which means that it helps in flushing out harmful chemicals and excess liquids from the body.
+This herb has also been called a “spring tonic,” which is a substance intended to cleanse the body of toxins.5

 • Promotes healthy blood circulation and cardiovascular health.
-Nettle contains high amounts of iron and vitamin C. Vitamin C improves the body’s absorption of iron, which aids in alleviating anemia and fatigue.
-This herb also contains a considerable amount of potassium, a mineral that reduces tension in your arteries and blood vessels, lowering your risk for heart attacks and strokes.6
+Nettle contains iron and vitamin C. Vitamin C improves the body’s absorption of iron,6 which aids in alleviating anemia and fatigue.7 This herb also contains a considerable amount of potassium, a mineral that reduces tension in your arteries and blood vessels, lowering your risk for strokes.8

 • Alleviates allergic reactions.
 While physical contact with the nettle leaf can cause allergic reactions, the ingestion of nettle tea is known to help dampen the body’s response to allergens by binding with the body’s histamine receptors.
-It can be used to aid in the prevention of rhinitis, or the inflammation of the mucous membrane in the nose.7
+It can aid in the prevention of rhinitis, or the inflammation of the mucous membrane in the nose.9

 • Reduces arthritis pain.
 The antioxidant properties of the nettle plant have been observed to help minimize inflammation.
-It can be used topically to help relieve joint pain as well.8
+It can be used topically to help relieve joint pain as well.10

-Studies also suggest that it may have a positive effect on the prostate and may aid in the prevention of benign prostate hyperplasia, which is the noncancerous enlargement of the prostate gland.
-It’s not yet firmly established how nettle affects this condition, but studies show that this herb limits and regulates the amount of testosterone produced by the body.9
+Animal studies also suggest that nettle may have a positive effect on the prostate and may aid in the prevention of benign prostate hyperplasia, which is the noncancerous enlargement of the prostate gland.
+It’s not yet firmly established how nettle affects this condition, but the findings show that this herb limits and regulates the amount of testosterone produced by the lab rats.11

 Here’s How You Can Use Nettle in Your Everyday Life